HoffsMH/elixir-from-ruby-presentation/setup.md

 iex(2)> ExampleApp.hello
 :world
 ```

 Notice the stuff above the definition of `hello` in our `lib/example_app.ex` ?
-Its documentation! and It gets a VIP pass througout the language
+Its documentation! and its a first class citizen in elixir
-h will display documentation
+`h` will display documentation in an iex session

 ```iex
 iex(3)> h ExampleApp
 iex(4)> h ExampleApp.hello
 ```

-The first thing anyone should learn how to do is how to get in the thick of things

 lets define a new method on our `ExampleApp` module

 ```elixir